emranxec/KeepLearning/README.md

 ### Q. What is difference between Iterator and ListIterator? fail-fast vs fail-safe?

 - Iterator
 >An Iterator class provides us with 3 methods - next(), hasNext() and remove().

-Every Collection in Java is Iterable - posses an iterator to allow traversal and removal its underlying elements.
+> Every Collection in Java is Iterable - posses an iterator to allow traversal and removal its underlying elements.

+> Modification of any element is not allowed.

+> we can’t access the index of the traversed element.

-- ListIterator
+- ListIterator (java 1.2)
 >ListIterator - It is a specialized iterator for lists that allows to traverse the list bidirectionally, modify the list during iteration, and obtain the iterator's current position in the list.

-It allows complete modification - remove, add and update operations are provided.
+>It allows complete modification - remove, add and update operations are provided.

+> public interface ListIterator<E> extends Iterator<E>

+>It supports all the four CRUD operations(Create, Read, Update, Delete)

+>  ArrayList, Vector, LinkedList, Stack

+> methods : hasNext(),next() ,nextIndex(),hasPrevious(),previous(),previousIndex()

+> Modification is allowed.

 - Fail Fast Iterator
 > It throws a ConcurrentModificationException in modifying the object during the iteration process.